aaronshaf/security-plus/README.md

 ## Future Maintainers

-I (Aaron) passed the test.
+I (Aaron) passed the test (840/900).
 If someone would like improve upon this repository please create an issue and I can make you a collaborator.